Best Motorcycle Rides Near Knoxville Tennessee That Aren’t the Tail of the Dragon

 And one more thing.
 I’m only speaking from passenger experience.
 I don’t currently have plans to get my license, but I sure love to ride!

-John’s been riding for years before we met.
+John’s was riding for years before we met.
 All over the country.
 No doubt he could recommend a LOT of routes in various states.
 While you won’t find those recs in this blog post, you will find a few of our favorite motorcycle rides that aren’t too far from Knoxville.

-Why NOT Tail of the Dragon?
+Why I Don’t Like Tail of the Dragon

 In case you’re not familiar, Tail of the Dragon is a route in the Smokies, consisting of 318 hairpin curves in a span of 11 miles.
 Aptly named, right?